(This post was originally published in April 2022, and has been occasionally updated where additional information has been released)

 The vast majority of Gloucestershire County Council’s highways expenditure continues to go on creating bigger roads.

-Our recent investigation of the Gloucester South West Bypass raised concerns that cycle routes can easily be used to greenwash large road expansion schemes.
+Our 2022 investigation of the Gloucester South West Bypass raised concerns that cycle routes can easily be used to greenwash large road expansion schemes.

 On the Bishop’s Cleeve cycle route, the majority of early spending has gone on increasing private motor vehicle capacity at the A435 Southam Lane junction.